-Korea has not determined the regulatory status of innovative biotechnologies (e.g. genome editing, among others).
+Korea has not determined the regulatory status of innovative biotechnologies (e.g. genome editing, among others) although there has been considerable demand from industry.
 There is growing interest by scientists and regulators in how Korea should approach this issue, particularly CRISPR.
 Korea is closely watching developments in other countries to determine how they can regulate innovative technologies.